Telomelonia/event-alert-extension/README.md

 ## Usage

-1. **Add your first URL to monitor**:
+1. **Add your first event to monitor**:

    - Click the extension icon to open the popup
-   - Navigate to the "Add URL" tab
+   - Go to the "Add Event" tab
-   - Enter the URL you want to monitor
+   - Enter the URL containing the event information
-   - Optionally select a specific element to track changes
-   - Choose a check frequency (hourly, daily, or weekly)
+   - Use "Detect Dates" to automatically find dates on the page, or enter a date manually
+   - Add an optional event name
+   - Select notification preferences
-   - Click "Add URL"
+   - Click "Add Event"

 2. **Configure notification settings**:

    - Go to the "Settings" tab
    - Set your notification preferences
-   - Choose between immediate notifications or digests
+   - Save your settings

-3. **View and manage monitored URLs**:
+3. **View and manage your events**:
-   - The "My URLs" tab shows all sites you're monitoring
+   - The "My Events" tab shows all events you're monitoring
+   - Color indicators show how close each event is
    - Toggle monitoring on/off as needed
    - Edit or delete entries